Crossfire (American TV program): Revival

 A revival of Crossfire was announced on June 26, 2013, for a premiere in late 2013, with panelists Newt Gingrich, S. E. Cupp, Stephanie Cutter, and Van Jones.
 CNN announced a launch of September 9, at the end of the Congressional recess and probable proposal by the White House to take some action against Syria.

 The new version differed from the original version in that the final segment, called "Cease Fire," will offer "an opportunity for hosts to look for common ground at the end of the program."
 There is also no audience, putting aside the format in the first version's iteration in the last few years to prevent the panelists from "playing for the audience".

 Due to CNN's coverage of the Malaysia Airlines Flight 370 disappearance, Crossfire was placed on "temporary hiatus" on March 11, 2014; an additional half-hour of The Situation Room was aired in its place.
 Crossfire returned to CNN's lineup on May 1, 2014.
 Following the Malaysia Airlines Flight 17 incident in mid-July 2014, Crossfire was placed on hiatus again.
-On October 15, 2014—coincidentally, the ten-year anniversary of Stewart's appearance—the show was officially cancelled for the second time.
+On October 15, 2014, which coincidentally was the ten-year anniversary of Stewart's appearance, the show was officially cancelled for a second time.